BCDA-APS/gestalt/README.md

 its width and height properties to accomodate the total of all widgets within.

-The basic group is just a '!group'.
-This type does nothing other than provide a caFrame.
+The basic group is just a '!group', which provides a caFrame when used within a caQtDM template, but for CSS, a group doesn't represent any generated widget type.
+Aside from logical structure, a basic group isn't all that useful.

 ```yaml